thixotropist/ghidra_import_tests/content/en/docs/testbed_internals/adding_toolchains.md

 This directory is the install target for our binutils, gcc, and glibc builds.
 It is not itself used by the Bazel build framework, and need not be present on any host machine running the toolchain.

-* The overall size is reported as 3.1 GB, inflated somewhat by multiple hardlinks
+* The overall size is reported as 3.1 GB, inflated somewhat by multiple hard links
 * `fdupes` reports 2446 duplicate files (in 2136 sets), occupying 200.2 megabytes
 * There are six files over 150 MB in size